-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Wou ld the project: (a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? (b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? (c) Disturb any human remains, including those interred outside of dedicated cemeteries?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Wou ld the project: (a) Cause a substantial adverse change in the significance of a historical resource pursuant to § 15064.5? $\boxtimes$ (b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? (c) Disturb any human remains, including those interred outside of dedicated cemeteries?

-Hoover Archaeological Consultants prepared a Phase I Archaeological Surface Survey in October 2018, which included a records and literature search, as well as a field inspection of the site (Hoover 2018).
+Hoover Archaeological Consultants conducted and prepared a Phase I Archaeological Surface Survey in October 2018, which included a records and literature search, as well as a field inspection of the site (Hoover 2018).
 The literature and records search conducted at the Central Coast Information Center (CCIC), University of California, Santa Barbara did not reveal any listed properties or any archaeological sites within the study area or within a 0.25-mile radius of the project site.
 The field inspection in October 2018 did not indicate the presence of any cultural resources.
 There are no historic structures present on site.

-Per US Geographical Survey maps, the project disturbance area is not within 300 feet of a National Hydrography Dataset (NHD) stream or other features which would be indicative of prehistoric human occupation.
-Per the SLO County Online Land Use Viewer, an NHD stream crosses the northeastern portion of the project parcel, however the project footprint/area of disturbance is not within 300 feet of the NHD stream (County of San Luis Obispo Online Land Use Viewer 2020).
+Per US Geographical Survey maps and the SLO County Online Land Use Viewer, the project disturbance area is not within 300 feet of a National Hydrography Dataset (NHD) stream or other features which would be indicative of prehistoric human occupation.